alxlvgit/chat-nest-react/README.md

 # Live Chat Application

 A real-time chat application that allows users to join chat rooms and communicate with each other instantly.
-Built by using React, NestJS, Redux, RTK Query, Socket.IO, Formik, Tailwind CSS.
+Built by using TypeScript, NestJS, PostgreSQL, React, Redux, RTK Query, Socket.IO, Formik, Tailwind CSS.
 ## Features

 - User authentication with JWT